ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-concludes.md

 Every tournament has its set of memorable or funny moments, impossible comebacks, down to the wire matches.
 GTS tournaments this year were not spared of these: let's take a look at a few of them.

-(yell at me (\_yosh) if i need to get the twitch links later, feel free to change things around i took the formatting for video files from a mwc recap newspost)

 ### Squad Global Taiko Showdown 2025

-<iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://x.com/staff_gts/status/1936433041632588243" frameborder="0" allowfullscreen></iframe>
+<iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.twitch.tv/gtsosu/clip/BrightCleanDinosaurPeoplesChamp-KUqNMBaER07xn5gs" frameborder="0" allowfullscreen></iframe>

 In an early round clash between the new rising stars sailing from Japan and veteran figures from the same country, team **WAKASA LIFE** looked to secure their third point on their NoMod 3 pick [Lawn Wake IX](https://osu.ppy.sh/beatmapsets/966060#taiko/2691863) with a relatively comfortable 30k score lead, until ::{ flag=JP }:: [takumit25](https://osu.ppy.sh/users/16662508) missed an entire pattern at the end of the map!
 This would have certainly be a turning point in the match for team **MANIERA**... if not for ::{ flag=JP }:: [kiyozi11](https://osu.ppy.sh/users/9551196) trading some of these misses on a poorly-negociated snap change.
 While there were less misses, it was just enough to keep a **569** score difference in favour of team **WAKASA LIFE**, who went on to not lose a single pick for the remainder of the match.

-<iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://x.com/staff_gts/status/1946911568836362340" frameborder="0" allowfullscreen></iframe>
+<iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.twitch.tv/gtsosu/clip/ScarySnappyTroutDoritosChip-OLIR21G0sjFqQHcm" frameborder="0" allowfullscreen></iframe>

 Everything looked good for seed 2 team **IAAI** to secure their first pick on the Grand Finals NoMod 5 pick [Compute It With Some Devilish Alcoholic Steampunk Engines](https://osu.ppy.sh/beatmapsets/2403282#taiko/5212286)... until the client caught up, sending their narrow 353 points score lead over to team **Japan't**, with a final score difference of... **55**!